 Ezekiel threw a knowing glance over his shoulder.

 She didn’t know if everyone cheated at the game but she ended up being paired with Ezekiel.
 Only Ezekiel.
-Sonia and Hayley went with Hans and Jeremy to the arcades while Lucy went with Lau and Chen to shop.
+Sonia and Hayley went with Hans and Jeremy to the arcade while Lucy went with Lau and Chen to shop.

 “Andy, why don’t you stop hiding in the shadows?
 I know you helped your friend!” she shouted in the middle of the street.

 Ezekiel rolled his eyes and pulled her aside since everyone was glancing at the weird couple.
 They walked for a few more minutes when she heard a low whistle.
 She turned around and surveyed the street.
 Andrew wasn’t there, but someone else was.